nubank/matcher-combinators/README.md

 [![Current Version](https://img.shields.io/clojars/v/nubank/matcher-combinators.svg)](https://clojars.org/nubank/matcher-combinators)

-__Note:__ currently in beta, we would appreciate it if you took the time to file issues for any bugs you may.
+__Note:__ currently in beta, we would appreciate it if you took the time to file issues for any bugs you may find.

 ## Motivation